On The Robustness of Price-Anticipating Kelly Mechanism: Appendix: Proofs

-\textit{Case 2: $x_0^*>0$.} The total net utility of benign agents is given in Eq.\eqref{eq:theorem5_proof_no7}.
-The proof of Theorem \ref{theorem:no5_lowerbounds_SV} manifests that there exists a unique local minimum.
+\textit{Case 2: $x_0^*>0$.} The total net utility of benign users is given in Eq.\eqref{eq:theorem5_proof_no7}.
+The proof of lower bound of \textbf{B3} manifests that there exists a unique local minimum.
 The maximum total net utility should be obtained at the boundary.
-Here, we only consider the right boundary, i.e. $v_i=1$ for $2\leq i\leq n$, because the left boundary corresponds to the participation of less than $n$ benign agents.
+Here, we only consider the right boundary, i.e. $v_i=1$ for $2\leq i\leq n$, because the left boundary corresponds to the participation of less than $n$ benign users.
 Then, the maximum total net utility is obtained by

 In order to guarantee $x_0^*>0$ at the NE, the willingness factor $\theta$ must satisfy $\theta\geq \frac{n-1}{n}$.

 We then proceed to find the maximum $\SV(\mathbf{d}^*)$ for all $n\in[1, N]$ that satisfies the corresponding condition $\theta \geq \frac{n-1}{n}$.
 Let $n_1$ and $n_2$ be two different integers in the set $[1,N]$.
 We compare the total net utilities at these two different scenarios.